-Rashad Morris is a former Program Officer that has teamed with Bullitt Foundation in Seattle to work with nonprofits in the areas of climate, toxics, urban sustainability, and renewable energy.
+Rashad Morris is a Program Officer with the Bullitt Foundation in Seattle where he works with nonprofits in the areas of climate, toxics, urban sustainability, and renewable energy.
 He is deeply committed to integrating social justice with environmental sustainability and economic development.
 Rashad holds a Juris Doctor from the UC Berkeley School of Law and a Bachelors in Business Administration from Loyola Marymount University.

 Ken Takahashi is the Vice President of Community Engagement for JPMorgan Chase & Co., serving the Pacific Northwest region.
 In this position, Ken provides grants to nonprofits that support small business growth and affordable housing development, and he works closely with low-income communities in advancing their wealth building strategies.

 Ken has over 20 years of economic development experience.
 Prior to joining JPMorgan Chase, Ken worked for the City of Seattle – Office of Economic Development as the Director of Commercial Affordability and also as a real estate attorney in the private sector.
 Ken holds a Juris Doctor from Washington University School of Law and Bachelor of Arts in Political Science from the University of Rochester.

 Virginia Calvin is an entrepreneur who owned a children’s apparel design and manufacturing company for 13 years in Seattle, WA.
 Originally outsourcing the product manufacture to Hong Kong and British Columbia, she eventually shifted production to her family-owned factory in Seattle.
 She joined the Board of Directors of Evergreen in 1996 and has always found it fascinating to see what other small businesses are doing, what goals and opportunities they perceive, and how they make their financial decisions.